Top Group Health Insurance for Businesses in Florida

 In Florida, How Much Do Small Business Groups Insurance Plans Cost on Average?

 The premium cost for employer-provided insurance is typically lower than the price for individual coverage.
 Each employer decides how much of the premium to pass along to the workers.
 However, large businesses must ensure that the subscriber premium does not exceed 9.12 percent of income for the participants.
 Recent public studies report that costs are higher in Florida than in many states.
-Employees participating in an employer-sponsored plan paid an average of $1,811 for an individual policy and over $7,600 for family coverage.
+Employees participating in an employer-sponsored package paid an average of $1,811 for an individual policy and over $7,600 for family coverage.

 What Benefits do Employers Offer in Florida?

-• Corporate Health Insurance & Employee Benefits
+• Corporate Medical Assurance & Benefits

 • Large Groups

-• Standard Health Insurance
+• Standard Health Protection

 • Dental Insurance

-• Vision Insurance
+• Vision Protection

 • 401k